justinleetyler/justinleetyler.github.io/catalog.md

 781.67 ADI -- Adiemus: Songs of Sanctuary / Adiemus. -- New York?: Virgin Records, 1995. -- on 1 external hard drive. -- Title from Compact Disc.

-w289.1 MOR -- Sanctuary and gospel / Peter Morales. -- uuworld.com, 2017. -- [www](https://www.uuworld.org/articles/sanctuary-and-gospel)
+289.1 MOR -- Sanctuary and gospel / Peter Morales. -- uuworld.com, 2017. -- [www](https://www.uuworld.org/articles/sanctuary-and-gospel)

-g289.1 MOR -- Sanctuary and gospel / Peter Morales. -- uuworld.com, 2017. -- [www]
+289.1 MOR -- Sanctuary and gospel / Peter Morales. -- uuworld.com, 2017. -- [www](http://drive.google.com).

 823 DIC -- The old curiosity shop / Charles Dickens. -- London : Penguin Books, 2000. -- xxxi, 575 p. -- ISBN 0140437428. -- DBID 3148
 > Little Nell, 19th c., F. An orphan who works in her grandfathers curiosity shop. -p. -s -- Kit, 18th c., M. -p. -f -- Ch.
 1: Nell, Kit, and the grandfather.
 The guy takes Nell home, and is concerned that the grandfather isn't able to take care of Nell. -s -- Ch.
 4: The women chatter, and we are introduced to the despicable Mr. Quilp. -p. -s -- Ch.
 5: Daniel Quilp forces a boy (who he calls dog) to open the counting-house.
 There, Nelly comes to give him a message -p. -q -- Ch.
 6: Ness delivers Mr. Quilp a message, then he takes Ness home and gets Mrs. Quilp to fish for information on Quilps grandfather. -p. -s -- Ch.
 8: Richard Swiveller goes to a dance but it goes horribly wrong, and reconsiders the possibility of marrying Nelly. -p. -s -- I came here... with my bosom expanded, my heart dilated, and my sentiments of a corresponding description.
 I go away with feelings that my be conceived but cannot be described, feeling within myself the desolating truth that my best affections have been experienced this night a stffler! -Richard -p.
 75 -q